The Home of Garrard: A Hidden Gem in Mayfair, London

 A visit also brings the opportunity to discover the secrets of the Queen Mary Suite – named with the monarch’s permission.
 Garrard moved into 24 Albemarle Street in 1911, the year it was asked to create a suite of jewels for the Queen to wear at the Delhi Durbar.
 This lavish event would see George V and his Queen crowned Emperor and Empress of India before hundreds of thousands of people, and the royal jewels had to be equally magnificent.
 They included a dazzling necklace set with one of the world-famous Cullinan diamonds, as well as a delicate tiara, festooned with smaller diamonds, that is still worn by members of the royal family today.

 These qualities continue to exert their influence on our designers, who use these historic jewels as fuel for their imaginations.
-The pattern of diamonds decorating the base of the Girls of Great Britain and Ireland Tiara, for example, is echoed in the round and geometric shapes of the Sovereign motif – a signature of the Albemarle collection – while the cluster setting from Queen Victoria’s brooch is used to powerful effect in our 1735 jewels.
+The pattern of diamonds decorating the base of the Girls of Great Britain and Ireland Tiara, for example, is echoed in the round and geometric shapes of the Winsor motif – a signature of the Albemarle collection – while the cluster setting from Queen Victoria’s brooch is used to powerful effect in our 1735 jewels.

 As the longest-serving jeweller in the world, Garrard occupies a unique place in history, and our story continues to evolve at our flagship boutique.
 Visit and you will experience how this richest of heritages has been made relevant for women today through magnificently modern jewels, intense and radiant gemstones and a flair for visual storytelling, which shines through in each precious creation.